-- Create an open source, production quality, vendor neutral software platform for enabling fast dataplane I/O, upon which users can build and run data plane applications.
+- Create an open source, production quality, vendor neutral software platform for enabling fast packet processing, upon which users can build and run data plane applications.

-The DPDK Project is comprised of one core software project which is DPDK itself, and a few smaller sub-projects that are closely related to DPDK.
+The DPDK Project software is composed of one core software project which is DPDK itself, and a few hosted projects that are closely related to DPDK.

 The core DPDK project is comprised of a number of git repositories, including a master repository, several “next” repositories which are used to apply changes to specific parts of DPDK before these are pulled into the master repository, and a stable release repository.
 This structure is listed in the repository home page.

-The sub-projects that are also hosted as part of the DPDK Project are typically applications that are closely related to DPDK.
-These can be browsed in the repository home page.
+The hosted projects that are also hosted as part of the DPDK Project are typically applications that are closely related to DPDK.
+These are called “hosted projects” and can be browsed in the repository home page.

-Changes to this structure, including approval for any new sub-projects, are the responsibility of the Technical Board (see section 3.2 below).
+Changes to this software structure, including approval for any new hosted projects, are the responsibility of the Technical Board (see clause 3.2 below).

-- A Governing Board which deals with budget, marketing, lab resources, administrative, legal and licensing issues.
+- A Governing Board which has ownership and oversight on budget, marketing, lab resources, administrative, legal, and licensing issues.

 These two boards are peers and work together to oversee the DPDK project.

-The Governing Board covers the full scope of DPDK, including all sub-projects.
+The Governing Board covers the full scope of DPDK, including all hosted projects.
 Responsibilities of the Governing Board are:

 - The Chair will be elected on an annual basis.

-- The existing Chair will be allowed to stand for re-election.
+- The existing Vice Chair will be allowed to stand for re-election.

 - Overseeing all project business and marketing matters including planning and executing DPDK events.